antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 have a good story to explain people how to understand what's happening when the JIT is enabled.

-Warmup is another big problem: in PyPy, very short programs tends to be slower than CPython because JITting costs.
+Warmup is another big problem: in PyPy, very short programs tend to be slower than CPython because JITting costs.
 Moreover warmup is not an easily definable phase, as the linked paper shows.
 This is an area where currently CPython shines, as its JIT is very fast.
-I think that it will become slightly slower when it will try to optimize more aggressively, but hopefully warmup will overall be a lesser problem than on PyPy.
+I think that it will become slightly slower when it tries to optimize more aggressively, but hopefully warmup will overall be a lesser problem than on PyPy.

 Moreover, it's very easy to accidentally make your code 2x, 5x or even 10x